Bouna Coundoul: International career

 For his performances during the 2007 MLS season, Coundoul was awarded a call-up to the Senegal national football team.
 On November 23, 2007, he was named to the Senegalese roster for the African Cup of Nations.
 He was capped in their final game against South Africa after regular goalkeeper Tony Sylva broke curfew and was suspended from the team.
 The game ended in a 1–1 draw, with Coundoul making several strong saves.
 After years of being a fringe player for the national team, Coundoul was named to Senegal's squad for the 2012 African Cup of Nations.
 Coundoul was first-choice goalkeeper for the first two matches of the group stage against Zambia and Equatorial Guinea which both ended in upset defeats for Senegal.
-For the third and final match of the group stage, Amara Traoré chose Khadim N'Diaye to start in goal over Condoul.
+For the third and final match of the group stage, Amara Traoré chose Khadim N'Diaye to start in goal over Coundoul.
 With that defeat, Senegal was knocked out of the tournament.